WheezyE/Winelink/docs/README.md

 To run Windows .exe files on RPi4 (ARM/Linux), we need an x86 emulator ([Box86](https://github.com/ptitSeb/box86)) and a Windows API Call interpreter ([Wine](https://github.com/wine-mirror/wine)).
 Box86 is open-source and runs about 10x faster than [ExaGear](https://www.huaweicloud.com/kunpeng/software/exagear.html) or [Qemu](https://github.com/qemu/qemu).
 ExaGear is also closed source abandonware and Qemu (qemu-system & qemu-user-static) also has issues running more complex Wine programs on the Pi.
 Box86 is much smaller in file size and much easier to install too.

 ## Known issues
- - ARDOP doesn't work with wine-mono yet (As of RMS Express v1.5.41.0, RMS Express requires .NET 4.6.
-Previous versions of RMS Express didn't have this requirement.
-The updated has forced us to use wine-mono instead of .NET for now.
-Wine-mono bugs may be found and fixed in the future.)
+ - RMS Express v1.5.41.0 introduced a requirement for .NET 4.6 (instead of just .NET 3.5sp1).
+This updated has forced us to use wine-mono instead of .NET.
+Wine-mono may have some bugs that we have not encountered yet.
+Madewokherd, the wine-mono dev, is amazing though and they might be able to fix bugs we encounter.
  - VARA's CPU gauge doesn't display (this is a bug in Wine).
  - I haven't actually tested over-the-air connections yet since I'm still just a tech.
 If some generals could test, that would be awesome.